pinoyyid/ngGAPI/README.md

  * emptyTrash():IDriveResponseObject<any>;

 Remember the parameters mimic the [Google API docs](https://developers.google.com/drive/v2/reference/files#methods), so refer to the appropriate page for details.
+There are two exceptions for media content Insert and media content Update.
+The Google library leaves it as an exercise for the developer to construct the multipart mime body, whereas ngGAPI does this for you.

 ### OAuth2
 In order to access any Google API, your application needs an access token.